Billiards in a circle with trajectories circumscribing a triangle: Description of Ellipse

 Then, the inverse map of $G$ is given by for $(x,y)\in D$

-$G$ is naturally extended to the boundary of $D_P$. $D$ is a hyperbolic geometric model that is isomorphic to $D_P$ via the map $G$ and it is called the Beltrami–Klein model.
-A line of $D$ in the hyperbolic sense is known to be a straight line segment with endpoints at the boundary of $D$.
-For $P,Q\in D$, we define $d'(P,Q)$ as
+$G$ is naturally extended to the boundary of $D$.
+The Poincaré hyperbolic disk model is isomorphic to the Beltrami–Klein model via the map $G$.
+A line of $D$ in the Beltrami–Klein model is known to be a straight line segment with endpoints at the boundary of $D$.

-We remark that $d'(P,Q)$ is defined more simply using points at infinity.
-Let $v_1, v_2\in {S^1}$ be two points at infinity which intersect the hyperbolic line $PQ$ (see Figure \ref{distance}).
-Then, $d'(P,Q)$ is given by